AngelMunoz/fable37repro/README.md

 dotnet perla serve
 ```

-it doesn't finish compiling ever, one has to invoke the manual compilation
+it doesn't finish compiling ever (this might be how we invoke the fable executable), one has to invoke the manual compilation

 ```
 dotnet fable src